Contents

 What guidebook?

 My guidebooks to Nepal!
 Allow me to elaborate—Lonely Planet's Nepal guidebook has fallen significantly behind the times.
 In 2020, they underwent a change in ownership, with a marketing company taking the reins and announcing a shift towards primarily computer-generated updates based on online information.
-As of 2023, their latest publication remains outdated, lacks crucial details such as prices, timetables, entrance fees, and hotel information—making it arguably their least satisfactory effort to date.
+As of 2024, their latest publication looks like an instagram brochuore, is outdated, lacks crucial details such as prices, timetables, entrance fees, and hotel information—making it arguably their least satisfactory or useful effort to date.

 Rough Guides, on the other hand, has ceased dispatching writers to Nepal.
 While their Kathmandu chapter may suffice if you last visited a decade ago and are unfazed by perplexing and challenging-to-decipher maps, their guides for Pokhara, Bhaktapur, and Patan suffer from subpar maps and outdated or inaccurate information.
-It appears evident that they have embraced an AI and an automated approach, which regrettably falls short of expectations.
+It appears evident that they have embraced an AI and an automated approach, which regrettably falls short of expectations from what was once one of the better options.

 For trekking check out my guidebook to Trekking in Nepal.